magenta-aps/mox/doc/user/objects.rst

 ``organisationenhed``
 ---------------------

 Located at the endpoint :http:get:`!/organisation/organisationenhed`.
-A ``organisationenhed`` is a organisational unit.
+As ``organisationenhed`` is a organisational unit.
 This could be a department, section, office, committee, project group, class, team and the like.
-Usually a ``organisation`` contains a single ``organisationenhed`` as a direct decendant with similar attributes as the parent ``organisation``.
+Usually as ``organisation`` contains a single ``organisationenhed`` as a direct decendant with similar attributes as the parent ``organisation``.
 This ``organisationenhed`` inturn contains all of the organisational heirarchy.